peen-wuuwuu/Hi-there-/README.md

 Welcome!
-Difficulty rate is 0.8 and Prestige is disabled.
 Map Rotations are limited to Demon Horde.
+Still a work in progress, trying to learn how this stuff works!
+[DemonHorde]
+DisablePrestige=True
+Difficulty=0.6500000
+BaseDifficulty=0.65000000